If your brewing, branding, sales, or communications aren’t capturing the essence of what you love to do, you may be losing sales.

 Let me help you brew a story in every glass and let that story be told in every beer, label, sales call, and press release.

-I brewed professionally at four different brewpubs in San Francisco for close to a decade from 2004-2012.
-From a 11.2-gallon firkins to 59-gallon wine barrels to 30-barrel fermenters to 60-hectoliter lager tanks, I have experience on a wide variety of equipment.
+I have helped three breweries to start, including from the ground-up as well as new ownership of existing brewery locations.
+I have brewed professionally at five different brewpubs in San Francisco for a decade, from 2004-2012 and from 2015-2016.
+From 11.2-gallon firkins to 59-gallon wine barrels to 30-barrel fermenters to 60-hectoliter lager tanks, I have experience on a wide variety of equipment.

 See my Brewing and Equipment Operation Resume for more information on the types of equipment I’ve worked on.